 Mathematics is one of humanity’s most successful yet puzzling endeavors.
 It is a model of precision and objectivity, but appears distinct from the empirical sciences because it seems to deliver nonexperiential knowledge of a nonphysical reality of numbers, sets, and functions.
 How can these two aspects of mathematics be reconciled?
 This concise book provides a systematic yet accessible introduction to the field that is trying to answer that question: the philosophy of mathematics.

-The Oxford Handbook of Philosophy of Mathematics – Stewart Shapiro
+The Oxford Handbook of Philosophy of Mathematics and Logic – Stewart Shapiro

 Publisher description: Mathematics and logic have been central topics of concern since the dawn of philosophy.
 Since logic is the study of correct reasoning, it is a fundamental branch of epistemology and a priority in any philosophical system.
 Philosophers have focused on mathematics as a case study for general philosophical issues and for its role in overall knowledge- gathering.
 Today, philosophy of mathematics and logic remain central disciplines in contemporary philosophy, as evidenced by the regular appearance of articles on these topics in the best mainstream philosophical journals; in fact, the last decade has seen an explosion of scholarly work in these areas.